Search sheldonbrown.com and sheldonbrown.org

 - ISO 635 mm - 28 x 1 1/2" This size is something of an antique, mainly seen on classic English Roadsters and Chinese/Indian copies.

-- ISO 622 mm - 28 x [fraction] x [fraction] This is the common "700c" or "twenty niner" size used on most adult bikes other than mountain bikes.
+- ISO 622 mm - 28 x [fraction] x [fraction] This is the common "700c" size used on most adult bikes other than mountain bikes and the "twenty niner"

 The 28 x [fraction] x [fraction] designation is mainly used in Germany and the Netherlands, and causes no end of confusion.
 Most of the rest of the world knows these by the French designation "700C"